Building Data Science Teams Means Playing the Long Game

 A Long-Term Road Map for Developing Data Science Capabilities

-We’ve put together a roadmap for developing a multi-pronged, long term approach to “training good people” to become even better Data Scientists.
+We’ve put together a roadmap for developing a multi-pronged, long term approach to “training good people” to become even better Data Scientists and build out a solid team.

 1. Give up on the unicorn, for real